KnotLabs/LightHome/_posts/2017-02-22-strip-lighting.markdown

 ### How do I get it?

 You need three things.

 1) A strip.
 The strip is the actual lights, like the light bulb itself.

 2) A controller.
-You need a way to tell the strips when to turn on an off, like a remote, or a switch, or
+You need a way to tell the strips when to turn on an off, like a remote, or a switch.

+3) A power source.
+This is what plugs into your wall and powers the LED strip.

 ### Strip